Demolition day | Pictures | Reuters

 Demolition day

-The 22-storey Yixin Mansion collapses after demolition by explosives as part of a urbanization project in Chongqing, China, January 14, 2015.
-REUTERS/China Daily

-A cooling tower of a coal-burning power plant topples during a controlled demolition in Guiyang, Guizhou province, China, July 22, 2015.
-REUTERS/Stringer

-The former Hainan Airlines headquarters topples during a controlled demolition in Haikou, Hainan province, China, December 25, 2012.
-REUTERS/China Daily
+The Bonn Center topples during a controlled demolition in Bonn, Germany.
+REUTERS/Thilo Schmuelgen

-A view shows the Three Gorges Hotel (L) and the passenger terminal of Chongqing Port (R) collapsing after demolition by explosives in Chongqing, southwest China, August 30, 2012.
-REUTERS/China Daily

-The Amway Arena implodes with a series of controlled explosions over 10 to 15 seconds starting 7:30 a.m. in Orlando, Florida March 25, 2012.
-REUTERS/Octavian Cantilli

 Next Slideshows